Global evangelism -- Communicating the Gospel in a pluralistic world

 Course objectives

-As a result of taking this course, students will be able to:
+After taking this course, students should be able to:

 1. Outline a biblical rationale and the theological imperative for world evangelization